Sh1r0Yaksha/SmolTAS/README.md

 * For e.g. if you enter DW on the 20th line, the game will press those 2 keys at the 20th frame
 * Keys to enter - 'D' for right, 'W' for up, 'A' for left and 'S' for down
 * Leave a few lines blank after the inputs so that every key is released (Else some keys can remain held)

+# Update logs

+# v2.0.1
+* Added text at the bottom left showing how many game frames have passed and which line the code is currently on when playing inputs
+* Fixed the issue that happened when a level was reloaded while inputs were playing
+* Now the inputs are played every game physics frame instead of your framerate frame

 # Acknowledgements